The health and fitness industry has exploded in recent years. And because of this, there’s way more misinformation and BS out there than ever before.

 With everyone from Dr. Phil to Cameron Diaz putting out fitness and diet books, it just seems like everyone is a heath and fitness expert.
 So..

 Here are the top 8 Health and Fitness Myths that you need to stop falling for.

-1. Cardio is the ONLY thing you need to do to lose weight.
+Favourite Fitness Myths #1.
+Cardio is the ONLY thing you need to do to lose weight.

-Well, although cardio is important, there’s a point where there’s diminishing returns.
+This is one of the fitness myths can be confusing.
+Although cardio is important, there’s a point where there’s diminishing returns.
 Meaning, you need to do more cardio for the amount of calories burned.
 Your body adapts to all exercise and cardio is no different.

 As well, cardio does not build muscle.
 You need muscle to increase your resting metabolic rate- the amount of calories you burn while you’re just sitting still.

 You’ll burn calories more efficiently by doing HIIT (High Intensity Interval Training)